-This article will briefly cover the whole timeline of the Roman Republic/Empire.
+This article will briefly cover the whole Roman Republic/Empire timeline.
 While there is way too much to cover in one article, this is meant to be a simple introduction for people new to Roman coins and history.
 The article will cover Romulus and Remus, Early Rome, the Roman Republic, and the Roman Empire.

 Romulus And Remus

 The founding of Rome is told through a legend about two brothers.
 Romulus and Remus.
 In the myth, they are descendants of soldiers who had survived the Trojan war and eventually made their way to Italy.
 As the myth goes, their mother gave birth to two twins after being unfaithful to her Husband.

 She eventually sent them both down a river in a wicker basket, where they were found by a she-wolf.
 The she-wolf fed and looked after them until they grew up.

 Once the two brothers had grown up, they founded the earliest Roman Settlements.
 Eventually, the differences between the brothers led them to compete in various ways to determine who should lead.
 These competitions eventually led to Romulus killing Remus.

 The city of Rome would be founded on the 21st of April, 753 BCE, and would get its name from the name of the surviving brother.

 Rome’s original population was predominantly men.
 In order to increase the female population of Rome, a feast was held, inviting the surrounding tribes.
 Once they arrived, they captured the females of the various tribes that had arrived.
 Eventually, capturing women and bringing them back to Rome would become a common practice when Rome’s army was on a campaign.